A BRIEF HISTORY OF VEGETABLES

 Spinach

 Spinach is native to Asia.
-However it was unknown to the Greeks and Romans.
+However, it was unknown to the Greeks and Romans.
 It was first grown in Persia.
 Later it was grown by both the Arabs and the Chinese.
-The Arabs introduced spinach to southern Europe and by the 14th century it was eaten in England.
+Growing spinach spread to southern Europe and by the 14th century, it was eaten in England.

 Tomatoes